 Farid Ayaz and Abu Mohammad spinning their mystical magic at the Qawwali Night at my sister’s house post the main wedding functions.

 And this last one is my favourite picture of the wedding: my siblings by my side as they walked me to the stage on the day of the wedding.
 My sister like always watching over my shoulder and my brother ever so handsome wearing the sherwani my father wore on his wedding day.
 These two have always been the pillars of my strength, mashaAllah.

-As I reflected on my best wedding memories I realized it wasn’t about the makeup, the hair or the perfect flower arrangement but about family and the simple joy of being with loved ones.
+As I reflected on my best memories from my Pakistani wedding I realized it wasn’t about the makeup, the hair or the perfect flower arrangement but about family and the simple joy of being with loved ones.
 And I’m forever grateful to God for giving me these blessings.

-Hope you enjoyed these memories.
+Hope you enjoyed these memories from my Pakistani wedding.
 What are your favorite memories from your wedding?